tstillwell/appengine_multiblog/README.md

 And you should see the FrontPage.

-From here, make any changes you want to the code and you can preview them in your browser until you are satisfied.
+From here, make any changes you want to the code and you can save and preview them in your browser until you are satisfied.
+When a file is saved or updated, the SDK restarts the dev server.

 The initial console message when you start the local development server also shows